rfshelley/Documentation/getting-started/first-smartapp.rst

     SmartApps cannot control devices which the user did not select, and this is by design.

 To summarize, when the user selects and installs the SmartApp from within SmartThings mobile app, they will be prompted to select a device that supports the switch capability.
-The SmartThings mobile app will provide them with a list of devices for this user's location that support the switch capability.
+The SmartThings mobile app will provide them with a list of devices for this user's Location that support the switch capability.
 The device chosen will then be identified within the SmartApp as ``theswitch``.

 We covered a lot of information for such a small amount of code because it's important that you understand the importance of ``preferences`` and capabilities.